Here’s an awesome collection of First Birthday games, perfect for throwing the coolest ever 1st birthday theme party.

 Place all of these special things into the Time Capsule, along with souvenirs from the party – a candle from the birthday cake, the bib your baby wears, and any photos taken at the party.
 Close up the Time Capsule at the end of the party and keep it in a safe place.

 Parents sit with kids in a circle and sing their favorite kid songs.

 This is a fun game to play at a baby’s birthday party.
 We simply gathered a few of our baby’s favorite items, i.e. her favorite rattle or toy, the remote control, daddy’s keys, etc. Then we asked everyone to write down what they believed would be the first item the baby would pick up.
 We placed the baby on the floor with all of the items around her and waited!
 We had enough prizes to award everyone with the winning guess.

 Have all the guests bring their own baby pictures and try to guess, ‘who is who’.

 How Well Do You Know My Baby?

 During this activity, have the guests try to match each picture and memento to specific dates.
 See if they know when your baby took their first step, said their first word, etc. Ask trivia questions about your baby, as in, “How much did my baby weigh at birth?”
 “What’s my baby’s middle name?”
 “Who was my baby named after?”
 “What time was my baby born?” and “What hospital was my baby born in?”, “Who’s my baby’s doctor?”, etc.

-Musical Balloon Freeze
+Musical Balloon Freeze First Birthday Games

 This game is more for toddlers who come as guests to your first birthday party.
 Have them bop their balloon in the air to music.
 When the music stops they must grab the balloons and freeze.